A First Look at the Self-Admitted Technical Debt in Test Code: Taxonomy and Detection: Introduction

 To study test code SATD, we collected over 1.6 million test code comments from 1,000 open-source Java projects.
 From this corpus, 50,000 comments were randomly sampled for manual labeling.
 We evaluated the performance of existing SATD detection tools on test code comments and investigated the effectiveness of Large Language Models (LLMs) for automated SATD detection.
 In general, the contribution of this paper is founded on four research questions.

 \textbf{RQ1: What are the different types of SATD in test code?}

-After manually analyzing 50,000 comments and applying a filtering approach, we identified 615 SATD comments and classified them into 15 distinct categories.
-While some of these categories—such as code debt and design debt—are consistent with those previously identified in source code SATD~\cite{maldonado_detecting_2015}, seven categories are unique to test code only.
-One example is the superficial test category, which captures SATD specific to inadequate or low-value test cases.
+After manually analyzing 50,000 comments and applying a filtering approach, we identified 615 SATD comments and classified them into \categoryCount{} distinct categories.
+While some of these categories—such as code debt and design debt—are consistent with those previously identified in source code SATD~\cite{maldonado_detecting_2015}, six categories are unique to test code.
+An example is the superficial test category, which captures SATD specific to inadequate or low-value test cases.

 \textbf{RQ2: Can existing SATD detection tools detect test code SATD?}